supahero1/shnet/docs/c/tcp.md

 You **MUST** assume the worst case scenario (that the socket will be freed now) and not access the socket after the function call completes.

+You can choose not to free the socket right after the connection is closed, for instance because there still may be data in the read buffer, which you can use even after the socket is disconnected.
+The socket will not be freed anywhere internally until you call the above function, so you can do whatever you want to the socket before that happens.

 Combining all of the above together, you can do something like the following:

 ```c